Danm2810/covalence_db/README.md

 # Covalence Database Schema | PostgreSQL
-## Vital tracker table Specifications
+## Vital tracker Table Specifications
 ### Concept
 Each vital can have different units of measurement.
 If we want to store multiple units in the DB, we need to create separate columns for each unit